DataDog/hiring-engineers/answers.md

 Then, sign up for Datadog (use “Datadog Recruiting Candidate” in the “Company” field), get the Agent reporting metrics from your local machine.

-## Answer: Instruction for setup the environment:
+## Instruction for setup the environment:

 * Install virtualbox and vagrant for MacOS via brew.
   * brew cask install virtualbox
   * brew cask install vagrant
-* Bring up the vm
+* Bring up the vm.
   * vagrant init hashicorp/bionic64
   * vagrant up
-* SSH into the vm
+* SSH into the vm.
   * vagrant ssh

 **Note:** <br>